STAFF

 Erin received her Bachelor’s degree in Biology from James Madison University and her Master’s degree in Wildlife and Fisheries Biology from Frostburg State University.
 Her career experience has involved surveying various wildlife populations, evaluating human impacts to the landscape, promoting human-wildlife coexistence measures, and leading conservation-focused outreach and education initiatives.
 Erin’s interest in wildlife conservation and sustainable land use led her to the Smithsonian where she enjoys engaging the community in ecological research and conservation initiatives.

-Justin Proctor, M.S., Piedmont Grassland Bird Initiative Coordinator
+JUSTIN PROCTOR, M.S., Virginia Grassland Bird Initiative Coordinator (He/Him)

 RESEARCH FELLOWS & INTERNS